CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 3 - Rhudaur's Eye.md

 " I know that horsemaster John Ferny.
 He don't take none too kindly with rangers.
 No sir.
 But he owes me a favor or two.
 I'd say a fair price would be two gold a head.
 He'd surely try to get more out of you.
 If you want, I'll take it to him.
 We might spend a night or two in town anyways."

 "That's good of you Carlson."
-Galamdir said quietly and then very sternly she continued "I don't think we've seen the last of that band of orcs here.
+Amdiriel said quietly and then very sternly she continued "I don't think we've seen the last of that band of orcs here.
 They left a small guard but I'm certain they'll return with a whole troupe.
 You might want to stay away for a good while.
 At least until fall."

 Carlson didn't like that.
 He'd have to leave their farm, but begrudgingly he agreed.
 Perhaps we could check in on them next time we pass through.